Skip to content

 REGULATOR_OPERATING_RANGE = "Regulator operating interval in milliseconds"

-DUTY_MIN = "Minimum `PWM 16bit` duty cycle that can be set"
+REGULATOR_DUTY_MIN = "Minimum `PWM 16bit` duty cycle that the regulator can set"

-DUTY_MAX = "Maximum `PWM 16bit` duty cycle that can be set"
+REGULATOR_DUTY_MAX = "Maximum `PWM 16bit` duty cycle that the regulator can set"

-TEMP_MIN = "Temperature in °C below which duty cycle will be `DUTY_MIN`"
+REGULATOR_TEMP_MIN = "Temperature in °C below which duty cycle will be `REGULATOR_DUTY_MIN`"

-TEMP_MAX = "Temperature in °C above which duty cycle will be `DUTY_MAX`"
+REGULATOR_TEMP_MAX = "Temperature in °C above which duty cycle will be `REGULATOR_DUTY_MAX`"

 [topic_assignment]